 Often connected to water, or to an anchor, nautical compass tattoos commemorate someone’s dedication to sailors.

 Anchor & Compass Tattoos

-A reminder to always stay grounded and keep your wits about you.
+A compass tattoo with an anchor tattoo is a reminder to always stay grounded and keep your wits about you.

 Ship & Compass Tattoos

-A talisman, symbolizing that a good vessel (your body, mind, and spirit) will take you far.
+A compass with a ship tattoo is a talisman, symbolizing that a good vessel (your body, mind, and spirit) will take you far.

 Arrow & Compass Tattoos

 One common compass tattoo has an arrow through its background.

 Arrow tattoos usually represent bravery, finding your way, and putting yourself out there.

 Coupled with a compass tattoo, they can represent a person who navigates their life with passion and drive.